PANTHORA

 The Age of Change (Year 101-450)

 As the world stabilized and other nations emerged from the post-divine chaos, Panthora began its first tentative expansion beyond strict isolation.
 The eslar established formal diplomatic relationships with the developing Four Fiefdoms and signed their first trade agreements with the krill tribes of the Merrow Woods.
-This period saw the founding of Panthora's second great city, originally called Aethros, built as a center for external trade and diplomacy to keep foreign influence away from the sacred scholarly precincts of Isia.
+This period saw the founding of Panthora's second great city, originally called Navarre, built as a center for external trade and diplomacy to keep foreign influence away from the sacred scholarly precincts of Isia.

 The Necromancer Wars (Year 285-293)

 The Necromancer Wars began when Ill Sigith and Jux Jeorn revealed their true ambitions: to overthrow the Council of Minds and rule Panthora through their undead armies.
-The city of Aethros fell first, its population transformed into an organized undead host that retained their scientific and magical knowledge while serving the necromancers' will.
+The city of Navarre fell first, its population transformed into an organized undead host that retained their scientific and magical knowledge while serving the necromancers' will.
 This was not the mindless shambling horde that characterized most undead outbreaks, but a disciplined force of undead scholars, artificers, and warriors who could innovate and adapt their tactics.

 The war raged across Panthora for eight years, devastating the countryside and forcing the eslar to abandon several major settlements.
 The necromancers' ultimate goal was to capture Isia itself and transform the entire eslar population into immortal undead servants, creating what they believed would be the perfect society where death could never interrupt scientific progress.
 The Council of Minds found itself fighting not just a military campaign but an ideological war against former colleagues who had perverted the eslar love of knowledge into something monstrous.